Boone County Journal: Ownership and history

+The Boone County Journal was founded by Dan Fichel in 1969.
+There were four ownership changes before the current owners, Will and Tara Blue, bought the newspaper in 2023.
+Ernie Wren is the lead reporter and managing editor.

 Coverage

 Abigail Perano with the Missourian wrote a story about the Boone County Journal's owner, Bruce Wallace in November 2017.
 The story featured Bruce Wallace and his involvement with the Boone County Journal.

 Paper sections

-The paper consists of six sections: news, sports, opinion, obituaries, classifieds, and “Your Health.”
-The “Your Health” section of the newspaper consists of reminders for the citizens and research findings in the University of Missouri.
-A major point in the sports section of the newspaper is called “Eagles Football” and contains updates and stories about the Southern Boon high school football team.
-Also under the sports tab is a section titled MU Tigers which consists of updates about University of Missouri sports.
+The paper consists of six sections: news, sports, opinion, obituaries, classifieds.
+A major point in the sports section of the newspaper is called “Eagles Football” and contains updates and stories about the Southern Boone high school football team, as well as other school sports.